bruvellu/cephalic-furrow/3-text/furrow.md

 Juliana Roscito for text revisions.
 Michael Akam for drawing BCV’s attention to the cephalic furrow.
 AS was supported by an EU FET Open Horizon 2020 (XXX) granted to CDM.
-BCV was supported by an EMBO Long Term Fellowship (ALTF 74-2018) and by an European Research Council (ERC-AdG 885504 GHOSTINTHESHELL) granted to PT.
+BCV was supported by an EMBO Long Term Fellowship (ALTF 74-2018) and by an European Research Council grant (ERC-AdG 885504 GHOSTINTHESHELL) awarded to PT.

 # Author contributions